google/fonts/ProjectChecklist.md

 - [ ] Support fractions, superscript and subscript numerals https://www.glyphsapp.com/tutorials/fractions https://www.glyphsapp.com/tutorials/superscript-and-subscript-figures
 - [ ] All kerning and GPOS in the font is checked for mistakes (eg using [Mark Foley's GlyphsApp script](https://github.com/m4rc1e/mf-glyphs-scripts))
 - [ ] Lowercase octothorpe ([discussion](http://typedrawers.com/discussion/1377/lowercase-hashtag#latest))

+You must comment all feature code that is not automatically generated.
+It’s not always obvious what OpenType code in a font does, particularly with non-Latin scripts where the features that are specific to a font can be entangled with features that are required for language support.

 ## Test Documents